Cook County Jail is considering implementing home-based video visitation – please consider taking this survey to convey your thoughts.

 - Entrance of any Cook County courthouse

 The application MUST be filled out completely and it is strongly encouraged to submit applications using the official Sheriff’s website.
 Minors 17 years of age or under DO NOT need to fill out an application; however they MUST be accompanied by a parent or guardian who has been approved according to the new visitation policy at the time of the visit.
 Also, if the minor is high school age, a current state or school photo ID must be presented.
+Up to three children can be accompanied by one adult.
 If you have already submitted an application for an individual inmate, you DO NOT need to reapply.
 You will have to submit a new application if the inmate was discharged and then re-incarcerated.

 Once the application is received, a background check will be conducted to determine if the applicant is approved for visiting privileges.
 Applicants must call the Visitor Information Center at (773) 674-5225 or email: email@example.com to inquire about the status of their applications.
 Please allow three (3) business days after submitting an application to inquire about the status.